Olex2/Olex2Manual/Sucrose/03_refining.md

 ## Anisotropic Refinement

 1. So far, we limited the shape in which we can place electron density to a sphere.
 The next stage is to model the atoms as ellipsoids: using *anisotropic displacement parameters (ADP)* requires 6 parameters to define the volume occupied by the electron density, rather than the single one that was used to define the sphere during *isotropic refinement*.
-2. Click on the rugby-ball shaped blue icon I_ANIS on `@Toolbox Work` at the top right.
+2. Click on the rugby-ball shaped blue icon I_ANIS on `@Toolbox-Work` at the top right.
 Olex2 will then automatically carry out an *anisotropic refinement*.

 	>OLEX2 Atoms will now be displayed more like rugby balls.
 If they appear like pancakes, tetraheders or are comparatively much larger than other atoms in the structure, this should be investigated.
 Common reasons for odd shaped ellipsoids include incorrect atom assignments, atomic disorder, incorrect space group assignment or poor data quality.